nuclio/nuclio/README.md

 > **Note:** nuclio is still under active development and is not recommended for production use.

-## Why Another "Serverless" Project?
+## Why another "serverless" project?

 We considered existing cloud and open-source serverless solutions, but none addressed our needs: